 Skinny Omelette Recipe

 It has been well over four years since I started featuring recipes on this site.
-In all that time I've never done (or featured) an omelette recipe.
-I like the idea of omelettes, but as I mentioned here, they aren't very exciting.
+In all that time I've never featured an omelette recipe.
+I like the idea of omelettes, but they aren't very exciting.
 Not that they couldn't be.
-When I reflect on the past ten omelettes I've encountered, more times than not they have been huge bulging envelopes of egg oozing steady rivers of melted cheese.
+When I reflect on the past ten omelettes I've encountered, more times than not they have been bulging envelopes of egg oozing steady rivers of melted cheese.
 They are nearly always served with a side of greasy home-fries.
 Great for tempering a mild hangover, not so great for everyday eats.
 So instead of complaining, I offer you my omelette recipe makeover...

 In my mind an omelette is a beaten egg (or eggs) cooked in a pan and stuffed with good stuff.
 As I started rethinking the way I wanted to approach omelette-making, I opted to keep the beating and cooking and stuffing intact.
 I played with a few other variables instead.
 I decided to cook the eggs extra thin - almost crepe thin, and opted for rolling instead of folding.
 I ended up very happy with the stuff-and-roll decision because the omelette then lends itself to a lovely (and functional) diagonal cut, you can see a cross-section of the ingredients.
 Lastly, I avoided over-stuffing them.

 So what you see above is what I whipped up for breakfast this morning.
 I was in and out of the kitchen (with photo!) in less than twelve minutes, counters cleaned, dishes done.
-And for those of you who are gluten-intolerant or can't have gluten, I'm thinking of my friend Shauna as I write this, it just dawned on me that these could be considered gluten-free crepes.
+And for those of you who are gluten-intolerant or can't have gluten, it just dawned on me that these could be considered gluten-free crepes.

 Skinny Omelette Recipe